Three-camera Huawei P20 Pro steals Galaxy S9's camera crown

 I love the P20 Pro's duo-tone twilight colour scheme.
 As far as I'm concerned, it's the only colour worth getting.
 The way the blue blends into the pink is fantastic, almost like the colours of petrol on water.
 It takes me back to a time when phones didn't take themselves quite so seriously and dared to look different -- 2004's hot pink Motorola Razr, for example.
 It's like that one guy in the office who turned up wearing a tie-dye t-shirt and flip flops, while everyone else arrived in grey business suits.

-OnePlus teased a similar colour scheme on Twitter with the launch of the OnePlus 5 ($949.98 at Amazon.com).
+OnePlus teased a similar colour scheme on Twitter with the launch of the OnePlus 5.
 It was called "unicorn" and it was the fans' top vote when OnePlus asked which colour to make next.
 But OnePlus never went through with it.
 The OnePlus 5 eventually became available in black, white, red and gold, despite my numerous emails asking -- no, demanding -- that beautiful unicorn phone be put into production.
 Well, OnePlus's loss is likely Huawei's gain.

 It's not just the colours I like, it's the mirrored back, the curving glass that feels amazing to hold.
-Its reassuringly solid feel reminds me of the iPhone X ($999.99 at Cricket Wireless).
+Its reassuringly solid feel reminds me of the iPhone X ($1,829.00 at Apple).
 It's water resistant too (IP67), so you needn't worry about taking photos in the rain.

 The downside is that the P20 Pro's backing is a fingerprint magnet, no matter which model you choose.
 Those cool colours will quickly be covered by a smeary layer of grease.